This homemade Apple Crumble Recipe is packed with fresh apples and an apple crumble topping. It’s easy to make and even

 The apple crumble topping is what it is all about!
-The crumb topping adds flavor and texture.
+It adds flavor and texture.
 This topping is similar to what is on an apple crisp without the oats.
-It’s like a Dutch apple pie made in a 9×13-inch pan without the bottom crust.
+This dessert is like a Dutch apple pie made in a 9×13-inch pan without the bottom crust.

 - Sugars: The granulated sugar and brown sugar provide sweetness, flavor, and crunchiness to the streusel topping.

 - Cinnamon: We added a little cinnamon for some extra goodness in the topping.

 - Butter: The cold butter is sliced into small cubes so that it can easily be cut into the other ingredients forming a crumbly mixture.

 This apple crumble recipe is easy to make!
 Coat the apples in sugar and spices and top them with apple crumble topping before baking until tender.
 It’s easier to make than pie because there aren’t pie crusts to make.
 Plus, it feeds more than a pie because it is made in a 9×13-inch pan.

 Apples: The step that takes the longest is peeling and dicing all of the apples.
 See below for my favorite tool for making this step easier.
 Once the apples are ready, mix them with the granulated sugar, brown sugar, flour, ground cinnamon, and ground nutmeg.
 Spread them out in a greased 9×13 pan.